Diploma of Interpreting (LOTE-English)

 Who are these preparatory sessions for?

-Anyone who wishes to apply for PSP50916 Diploma of Interpreting (LOTE-English) in July 2018.
-There is no prerequisite however the classes will be geared towards a language level of Diploma of Auslan and include some assumed knowledge.
-Students who have completed a Diploma of Auslan prior to December 2016 (or not at all) will be required to undertake a language assessment before being considered for this series of preparatory workshops.
+Anyone who wishes to apply for PSP50916 Diploma of Interpreting (LOTE-English) in 2020.
+Classes will be geared towards a language level of Diploma of Auslan and include some assumed knowledge.
+Students who have completed a Diploma of Auslan prior to December 2019 (or not at all) will be required to undertake a language assessment before being considered for this series of preparatory workshops.
 This language assessment will ensure all students are able to demonstrate the skills necessary to participate in both the English and Auslan sessions without any disadvantage.
-Cost for this assessment is $135.
+Cost for this assessment is TBA.

 What will I learn in these preparatory sessions?

 To refresh, develop and build on existing Auslan language skills, with a focus on the general fundamentals of Auslan-English interpreting; including ethics, self-awareness, practical activities and knowledge of both languages.
-At the end of this course, students will be fortified by their self-awareness and have a better understanding and approach towards being prepared for the screening and commencement of the Diploma of Interpreting course to be held in July 2018.
+At the end of this course, students will be fortified by their self-awareness and have a better understanding and approach towards being prepared for the screening and commencement of PSP50916 Diploma of Interpreting course.

 What if I missed the preparatory sessions but am still interested to enrol to the Diploma of Interpreting?

-It is recommended that anyone who has completed a Diploma of Auslan prior to June 2017 (or not at all) undertake a language assessment before attempting the screening weekend.
-The cost for this language assessment is $135.
+It is recommended that anyone who has completed a Diploma of Auslan prior to June 2019 (or not at all) undertake a language assessment before attempting the screening weekend.
+The cost for this language assessment is TBA.